tolicodes/articles/wip/modern-tdd.md

 3. **Improve communication and create concise code**: TDD is a change in how you think.
 It forces you to slow down and communicate clear requirements with the product team for how the feature should work.
 4. **Reduces fear of refactoring**: It is significantly safer to refactor well tested code.
 By having Unit, Feature, and End to End test suites you virtually guarantee that critical functions will not break
 5. **Automatic Documentation**: A well written test suite documents the tests from a functional (Unit Test), feature (Feature Test), and user flow (E2E) perspective.
 This makes it easy to onboard new engineers, designers, and other product employeees.
+6. **Visualize your coverage/risk**: Unit Testing tools include a visualization feature to see what parts of your code are undocument, and therefore hold the most risk

 ## Types of testing
 ### Unit Test